 U begins at Node CC, which is the intersection of Links U, UU, and RR.
 Link U runs south, crossing Shady Lane and following property lines for approximately 0.1 miles before taking a southeast angle.
 Link U then runs for approximately 0.07 miles before taking an angle to the south.
 Link U then runs along the edge of property boundaries for approximately 0.2 miles before taking an angle to the east.
 Link U then runs along the edge of property boundaries for approximately 0.14 miles before taking an angle to the south.
-Link U then runs along the edge of property boundaries for approximately 0.3 miles before taking an angle to the south.
+Link U then runs along property lines for approximately 0.3 miles before reaching Carraway Lane.
 Link U then takes an angle to the east and runs parallel to Carraway Lane for approximately 0.05 miles.
 Link U then takes an angle to the south to cross Carraway Lane, runs along property lines and terminates at Node O, which is the intersection of Links S, T, and U.